Detect, Attend and Extract: Keyword Guided Target Speaker Extraction

 \subsection{Training Details}

 The KCE module is first trained for 150 epochs (10-epoch warm-up) with Adam~\cite{iclr2015-adam-Diederik} at a learning rate of 1e-3 and a batch size of 64.
 Input features are 80-dimensional FBank coefficients (25 ms window, 10 ms shift).
-For the TSE backbone, we adopt the BSRNN implemented in WeSep~\cite{is2024-shuaiwang-wesep}.
+For the TSE backbone, we adopt the BSRNN implemented in the WeSep framework~\cite{is2024-shuaiwang-wesep}, as it achieves the best overall performance.
 Full-length mixtures are fed to the BSRNN extractor without chunking.
 STFT uses a 16 kHz sampling rate, a 512-sample window, and a 128-sample hop, yielding 128 frequency bins.
-Subsequently, the TSE backbone is trained for 150 epochs while the cue encoder remains frozen; the learning rate decays exponentially from 1e-3 to 2.5e-5 without warm-up.
-All experiments run on eight NVIDIA V100 GPUs.
+Subsequently, the TSE backbone is trained for 150 epochs while the cue encoder remains frozen; the learning rate decays exponentially from \texttt{1e-3} to \texttt{2.5e-5} without warm-up.
+All experiments run on 8 NVIDIA V100 GPUs.